intrinio/javascript-sdk/docs/SecurityApi.md

 [//]: # (START_OVERVIEW)

-> ApiResponseSecurityIntervalPrices getSecurityIntervalPrices(identifier, opts)
+> ApiResponseSecurityIntervalPrices getSecurityIntervalPrices(identifier, intervalSize, opts)

 #### Interval Stock Prices for Security

-Return Open, High, Low, Close, and Volume for a particular interval for the Security with the given &#x60;identifier&#x60;
+Return open, close, high, low, volume, average price, and change ratio for a particular interval for the Security with the given &#x60;identifier&#x60;

 [//]: # (END_OVERVIEW)